Autism and the Human Podcast Transcript, Episode 1, Originally Published June 7, 2022

 Do you prefer person-first language or identity-first language?
 Choose which you prefer and then reply to tell us why as well as your connection to autism.
 Thanks!

-As far as I am concerned, the only acceptable response to the question about the connection to autism would be that the responder is Autistic.
+As far as I am concerned, the only acceptable response to the question about the connection to autism would be that the responder was Autistic.
 However, I acknowledge that Autism Speaks was trying to include a broad audience.
 All that being said, the response was overwhelmingly one-sided.
 81.5% of respondents chose the answer: I am autistic.
 18.5% of the respondents chose: I have autism.

 As of 2022, the front-facing page of Autism speaks Canada still read: